 subtle problems and may delay your return to the surgeon.

-the initial evaluation and establishes an “old-fashioned” doctor-patient
+the initial evaluation and establish an “old-fashioned” doctor-patient

 relationship.
-He does all of his own follow-up care and is always
+They do all of their own follow-up care and are always

 The Best Technology/Laser

 uses the Allegretto Wavelight laser, simply the best excimer laser in